ghernantes/Training.MLOps.MLFlow/3_MLflow_Tracking_Server_in_Docker/README.md

 To conclude this section, it's worth considering **MyphpAdmin** as an additional component to the stack of apps that could be dockerized along with MLflow o top of MariaDB.
 MyphpAdmin is a widely used web-based application that is often paired with MariaDB.
 It is designed to manage and administer MySQL or MariaDB databases through a graphical user interface.
 With MyphpAdmin, users can perform a range of database-related tasks, such as creating and deleting databases, managing tables and fields, executing SQL queries, and importing and exporting data.
 Within the scope of MLflow, this tool can be utilized to easily navigate and browse all the accumulated experiment data and perform SQL queries on the tracking database.

-## 4. Creating a Docker stack for MLflow
+## 4. A Docker stack for MLflow
 [Go to Index](./README.md#3-move-your-mlflow-tracking-server-to-docker)

-The provided Docker Compose file defines the setup for a stack consisting of three services: `mysql`, `phpmyadmin`, and `mlflow`.
+The following Docker Compose file defines the setup for a stack consisting of three services: `mysql`, `phpmyadmin`, and `mlflow`.

 - The **`mysql`** service: uses the MariaDB 10.3 image and defines a container name and hostname using environment variables.
 It also specifies a password file for the root user and mlflow user, both of which are stored as secrets.
 The service is exposed through two ports, one for MySQL and one for the MySQL admin interface.
 The database data is stored in a volume mapped to `/var/lib/mysql`.
 - The **`phpmyadmin`** service: uses the latest version of the phpMyAdmin image and depends on the `mysql` service.
 It also defines a container name and hostname using an environment variable, and exposes a port for the phpMyAdmin web interface.
 The service sets the `PMA_HOST` environment variable to the name of the `mysql` service and specifies the password file for the root user.
 - The **`mlflow`** service: builds a custom image from a Dockerfile located in the `./mlflow` directory.
 It also specifies a container name and hostname using an environment variable, and depends on the `mysql` service.
-The service is exposed through a port, and the `./mlflow` directory is mounted as a volume to get access to stored MLflow artifacts.
+The service is exposed through a port, and the `/home/gustavo/mlflow` directory is mounted as a [bind mount](https://docs.docker.com/storage/bind-mounts/) to get access to all locally stored MLflow artifacts.
 The service also specifies a custom command to be executed on container startup using the `entrypoint-pip-dev.sh` script.

 The contents of the `docker-compose.yml` file are: